Category

 Outlook for Future Consumers

-Watanabe: Finally, I'd like each of you to share your outlook on consumers going forward.
+Watanabe: Finally, I'd like to hear each of your perspectives on the outlook for consumers going forward.

-From the Human Research Institute, from a corporate perspective, it's crucial to address the growing consumer need to "reduce choice costs."
-Companies must ensure their offerings appear within the information presented by AI and algorithms.
-Simultaneously, we must identify consumers' "new time" and "how they allocate money and effort."
+From the Human Research Institute, from a corporate perspective, it's crucial that as consumers increasingly demand lower "choice costs," companies need to ensure their offerings appear within the information presented by AI and algorithms.
+Simultaneously, we must identify consumers' "new time" and how they allocate "money and effort."

-Amano: I want to keep watching three points: "How deeply AI penetrates across generations and personalities," "How major movements like HYPE※ emerge within the highly segmented world of social media," and "While attention tends to focus on changing values, what remains 'unchanging'?"
-Moving forward, how people use media and their values will continue to be interconnected.
+Amano: I intend to keep watching three key points: "How deeply AI will penetrate across generations and personalities," "How major movements like HYPE※ emerge within the highly segmented world of social media," and "While attention tends to focus on changing values, what remains 'unchanging'?"
+Moving forward, how people use media and their values will continue to be mutually interlinked.
 This will give rise to new challenges, which I believe will lead to new business opportunities.

 HYPE...
-Originally meant exaggerated advertising, but recently it refers to situations where something is "trending, hot, and enthusiastically embraced."
+Originally meant exaggerated advertising, but recently it refers to situations where something is "trending, wildly popular, and enthusiastically embraced."
 (Amano)

-Nagata: I want to focus on how the generation that grew up with games, NFTs, and virtual worlds as the norm will change their spending habits and time allocation as they become adults—what platforms they'll use and how they'll communicate.
+Nagata: I want to focus on how the generation that grew up with games, NFTs, and virtual worlds as the norm will change their spending habits and time allocation as they mature—what platforms they'll use and how they'll communicate.

 Another point: I believe values regarding happiness are shifting.
 The traditional focus on growth and success is becoming less necessary for younger generations.
 This is a very fundamental need, one that I think will influence consumption behavior, so I want to research it.